carlzhu/lockplan/start.md

-# Getting Started with RgNotepad Frontend Project
+# Getting Started with VocalClerk Frontend Project

-This guide will help you run the RgNotepad React Native frontend application on iOS and Android simulators, including detailed compilation steps.
+This guide will help you run the VocalClerk React Native frontend application on iOS and Android simulators, including detailed compilation steps.

 ## Prerequisites